filecoin-project/lotus/documentation/en/cli-lotus.md

    RETRIEVAL

 OPTIONS:
-   --from value      address to send transactions from --car             export to a car file instead of a regular file (default: false) --miner value     miner address for retrieval, if not present it'll use local discovery --maxPrice value  maximum price the client is willing to consider (default: 0.01 FIL) --pieceCid value  require data to be retrieved from a specific Piece CID --allow-local     (default: false)
+   --from value                     address to send transactions from --car                            export to a car file instead of a regular file (default: false) --miner value                    miner address for retrieval, if not present it'll use local discovery --datamodel-path-selector value  a rudimentary (DM-level-only) text-path selector, allowing for sub-selection within a deal
-   --help, -h        show help (default: false)
+   --maxPrice value                 maximum price the client is willing to consider (default: 0.01 FIL) --pieceCid value                 require data to be retrieved from a specific Piece CID --allow-local                    (default: false) --help, -h                       show help (default: false)

 ```